jurassiscripts/velociraptor/README.md

 ## Exporting scripts

-You may find yourself in a situation where you want to use velociraptor to manage your scripts during development, but you're not comfortable installing it (or just can't install it) in your production environment.
-In this case the `export` subcommand may be of help: it allows you to export one or more scripts as standalone executable shell files:
+If you want to use velociraptor to manage your scripts, but you want to be able to execute them in environments where you can't (or don't want to) install vr, the `export` subcommand may be of help: it allows you to export one or more scripts as standalone executable shell files together with their env variables, Deno cli options etc.:

 ```sh
 $ vr export [SCRIPTS]...